 The antidilution provision required the Company to issue additional shares of common stock such that UABRF maintains a 2.5% ownership interest in the Company until it has raised at least \$20.0 million through one or more rounds of investment.
-As of December 31, 2021, the Company had a total of 151,382 shares of common stock issued in satisfaction of this antidilution provision.
+This provision was fully satisfied as of August 2020, at which time the Company raised an aggregate of \$36.6 million through the sale of their securities.
+Between March 2017 and August 2020, the Company issued UABRF an additional 151,382 shares of its common stock in satisfaction of this antidilution provision.